 7. Vinegar Is a Natural Disinfectant Cleaner

-Affordable and natural, vinegar is an easy way to keep your home clean without the chemicals.
+Affordable and natural, vinegar is an easy way to keep your home clean without the chemicals--especially now that you're working remotely from the kitchen.
 But not all vinegar is appropriate for giving your kitchen a good scrubbing.
 Cleaning vinegar is a unique kind of vinegar--not something you'd put on a salad like balsamic vinegar or red vinegar.

 What's the difference between cleaning vinegar, which you can use as a natural disinfectant, and white vinegar?
 For starters, the former is much more acidic--6% compared to 5%.
 Though this doesn't sound like a lot, it means cleaning vinegar a lot stronger.
 However, if you are looking to use vinegar as a natural disinfectant, you're best off using white vinegar (or apple cider vinegar if you don't have any other options).

 Note: Industrial vinegar can have as much as 20% acid and should not be used indoors.

 Does Vinegar Disinfect?